 Raised on blues, country, folk, and bluegrass, Tim has been studying and exploring those musical styles for over 40 years.
 Tim is also now involved in Celtic music through Wicked Olde.

-Fiddle, Mandolin, Vocals
+Heather Butler Violin, Mandolin, Vocals

 Heather chose a career in music therapy so she could use her skills and joy of music to assist those with disabilities.
 She moved to the Shenandoah Valley, where she was exposed to old time, bluegrass, country, and Celtic music.